coreyhaines/rails_startup_template/README.md

 Here are some things I'd like to add:

 - Optionally create a github repository.
-That sould be done by asking for username/password and issuing a curl API call.
+That could be done by asking for username/password and issuing a curl API call.